THE BEST FREE MUSIC FESTIVALS IN THE UK

 Worcester Music Festival

-The Worcester Music Festival takes place from 15th – 17th September in more than 20 venues across the city centre, including pubs, restaurants, breweries and historic buildings.
+The Worcester Music Festival takes place mid September in more than 20 venues across the city centre, including pubs, restaurants, breweries and historic buildings.
 It’s a non-profit making event run by volunteers and its aim is to support new and emerging artists and make live music more accessible, all while raising money for charity.

-The festival supports a different local charity each year and since it started in 2008 it has raised almost £64,000.
-It also provides free music workshops for the local community, from singing in a choir to learning an instrument.
+The festival supports a different local charity each year and it also provides free music workshops for the local community, from singing in a choir to learning an instrument.

 ZEE London Mela

-This is an annual event that takes place over one day in various parts of the UK.
-The London event will be in Gunnersby Park in West London and the aim is to showcase emerging British Asian artists; highlighting a wide diversity of cultures using classical and urban music, fashion, dance, comedy, Bollywood, and street theatre, as well as exhibitions.
+This annual event is London’s largest one-day South-Asian festival, with the aim is to showcase emerging British Asian artists; highlighting a wide diversity of cultures using classical and urban music, fashion, dance, comedy, Bollywood, and street theatre, as well as exhibitions.
 It’s a mix of both modern and traditional and is suitable for all ages.

 two saxophonists on stage playing at an outside concert